OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 ## Behavior upon clicking Launch:

-- If a notebook server with the given name already exists and the parameters are not change (or not set): connect to that server, restarting it if needed
+- If a notebook server with the given name already exists and the parameters are not changed (or not set): connect to that server, restarting it if needed

 - If the parameters have been changed, update the existing server when